corrode/corrode.github.io/content/blog/expressions/index.md

 In this example, the array will contain the value `1` if the `foo` feature is enabled, and `2` if the `bar` feature is enabled.

 ## A Practical Refactoring Example

-So far, I showed you some fancy expression tricks, but these examples hardly do justice to the elegance of expressions.
+So far, I showed you some fancy expression tricks, but these examples hardly do justice to the elegance of expressions in everyday code.
 As with many other concepts in Rust, it's hard to internalize expressions without practice.
 Let's make it more tangible.

 A simple heurstic is to hunt for `returns` and semicolons in the middle of the code.
 These are like "seams" in our program; stop signs, which break the natural flow of data.
 Almost effortlessly, removing those blockers / stop signs will lead to better code; it's like magic.

 Here's an abstracted version of a function, which returns the correct path to a configuration file.